‘Stand your ground’ laws spread — and grow ‘more extreme’ — 10 years after Trayvon Martin’s death

 “We have a lot of friends in the legislature … We lose a lot of our friends when it comes to these gun bills,” he said.

-On Thursday, with the 10th anniversary of Martin’s death approaching, advocacy groups announced a nationwide task force with state legislators to denounce, prevent and repeal “Shoot First” laws — shorthand for “shoot first, ask questions later.”
+On Thursday, with the 10th anniversary of Martin’s death approaching, the advocacy group Everytown for Gun Safety announced a nationwide task force with state legislators to denounce, prevent and repeal “Shoot First” laws — shorthand for “shoot first, ask questions later.”

 Researchers say it is not clear that repealing such laws would reverse increases in homicide, even if it were politically feasible.